alpheios-project/arethusa/docs/content/plugin_guide.md

 sure to check out the documentation for [inject](http://docs.angularjs.org/api/ngMock/function/angular.mock.inject))

 The `configurator` is one of the most important services offered by `Arethusa`.
-It grants access to the configuration file that drive `Arethusa` and provides functions to organize your communication with them.
+It grants access to the configuration files that drive `Arethusa` and provides functions to organize your communication with them.
 You should never have to deal with configuration files directly - always do this through the `configurator`.